napari/island-dispatch/source/blog/napari-xarray.md

 ## What and Why

-[napari](https://napari.org/stable/) is a high-performance GPU-backed multidimensional array viewer with support for physical coordinates, data annotation, 2 and 3D visualization, and a plugin infrastructure allowing users to customize it to their needs.
+[napari](https://napari.org/stable/) is a high-performance, GPU-backed multidimensional array viewer with support for physical coordinates, data annotation, 2 and 3D visualization, and a plugin infrastructure, allowing users to customize it to their needs.

 ```{raw} html
 <div style="text-align: center;">